BiPFT: Binary Pre-trained Foundation Transformer with Low-rank Estimation of Binarization Residual Polynomials: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key R\&D Program of China (No.2022ZD0116301).
-This work is also supported by the National Science Foundation of China under grant No.62206150.
+This work is supported by the National Key R\&D Program of China (No.2022ZD0116301) and the National Science Foundation of China under grant No.62206150.
+This work is also supported by NSFC No.62106249.